Óscar Bustos

 Óscar Bustos (born 26 August 1971) is a Chilean former professional tennis player.

 Bustos played collegiate tennis for Arizona State University, earning PAC-10 All-Conference first team selection in 1996.

 A member of the Chile Davis Cup team in 1996 and 1997, Bustos had a singles win over Canada's Andrew Sznajder and was the doubles partner of Marcelo Ríos in three rubbers.

-While competing on the professional tour he reached a best singles ranking of 328 in the world.
+He reached a career-high singles ranking of World No. 328.